Advancing Intelligent Sequence Modeling: Evolution, Trade-offs, and Applications of State-Space Architectures from S4 to Mamba: Other Variants of S4

-Here, \( f(x,u) \) is a dynamically changing nonlinear function with respect to the input, enabling the model to selectively filter or emphasize information.
+Liquid-S4 augments S4 with an input-sensitive state transition scheme, drawing inspiration from Liquid Time-Constant (LTC) networks \citep{hasani2022liquid}.
+The state-space representation is modified as: Here, \( f(x,u) \) is a dynamically changing nonlinear function with respect to the input, enabling the model to selectively filter or emphasize information.
 This responsiveness allows Liquid-S4 to better handle variable-length dependencies compared to regular SSMs.

 Compared with standard S4, which relies on a fixed state transition matrix, Liquid-S4's adaptive mechanism enables generalization across more diverse input sequences.
-Empirical evaluations show that Liquid-S4 achieves state-of-the-art results on long-range sequence modeling benchmarks like the LRA and surpasses ConvNeXt in speech recognition tasks with fewer parameters \cite{hasani2022liquid}.
+Empirical evaluations show that Liquid-S4 achieves state-of-the-art results on long-range sequence modeling benchmarks like the LRA and surpasses ConvNeXt in speech recognition tasks with fewer parameters \citep{hasani2022liquid}.
 However, its non-linearity imposes additional computational costs and may require more regularization to ensure stable training.

-\subsubsection{Hyena:}
+\subsubsection{Hyena}

-Hyena serves as a replacement for self-attention, utilizing long convolutions coupled with gating mechanisms to achieve sub-quadratic complexity without sacrificing expressiveness \cite{poli2023hyena}.
-The model output is given by:

-where \( (W *_l x) \) represents a convolutional kernel and \( g(t) \) is a data-dependent gating function.
+Hyena serves as a replacement for self-attention, utilizing long convolutions coupled with gating mechanisms to achieve sub-quadratic complexity without sacrificing expressiveness \citep{poli2023hyena}.
+The model output is given by: where \( (W *_l x) \) represents a convolutional kernel and \( g(t) \) is a data-dependent gating function.
 This architecture enables Hyena to efficiently capture long-range dependencies with a lower computational expense compared to Transformers.

 Unlike self-attention, which performs pairwise interactions between all tokens, Hyena integrates data-dependent implicit long convolutions.
-This allows it to preserve sequence-wide context while avoiding the quadratic complexity of attention mechanisms \cite{poli2023hyena}.
-Hyena has demonstrated competitive performance in long-context modeling tasks such as language modeling on WikiText-103 and The Pile, achieving perplexity levels comparable to Transformers while reducing training compute by 20\% \cite{poli2023hyena}.
+This allows it to preserve sequence-wide context while avoiding the quadratic complexity of attention mechanisms \citep{poli2023hyena}.
+Hyena has demonstrated competitive performance in long-context modeling tasks such as language modeling on WikiText-103 and The Pile, achieving perplexity levels comparable to Transformers while reducing training compute by 20\% \citep{poli2023hyena}.

 Although Hyena is superior in processing efficiency, it may fall short of the flexibility of attention-based models when token-specific information retrieval is necessary.
 Nevertheless, its hybrid convolutional approach presents a promising solution for scalable sequence modeling.